leilaicruz/Experimental_Journal/journal/2021-01/2021-01-25-Checking-dbem3-dbem3dnrp1-new-strains.md

    - I used both set of primers in all the templates.
  - 27012021: repeat the PCR with the right primers concentration and the same colonies I have kept in MiliQ in eppis.
    - use 5ul of template
+ - [x] Restreak more colonies from the original selection plate from the transformation for dbem3 on YPD+NAT plate.
+   - I restreak like 16 colonies more and surprisingly they showed very miserably growth after a weekend growth period.
+   - PCR on the three more grown colonies with SPY1/2 and oLL401/402 primer sets, and the same protocol as before.
+I used 5ul template.

+     - Try again same PCR with 1ul template

+  - Incubate in liquid media YPD+6x+NAT single colonies from the streak 1, 2 and 3 from dbem3 colonies.
+Also incubated the colony 1 mixed in MiliQ used for colony PCR in YPD+6x+NAT media to compare the consistency from the colony taken from the streak 1.

 ## Results